alexbain/alexbain.github.com/source/_posts/2015-01-14-automatically-reconnecting-wifi-on-a-raspberrypi.markdown

 After waiting patiently for ~1 minute, try SSHing back into your RaspberryPi.
 Assuming everything worked, your RaspberryPi should have automatically reconnected to WiFi.
 Don't forget to adjust the interval in ``/etc/crontab`` back to a more appropriate value, if you set it to one minute for testing.

-Hopefully this helps keep your RaspberryPi projects online! if you have any questions, or have an alternative method to suggest, feel free to leave a comment.
+Hopefully this helps keep your RaspberryPi projects online!
+If you have any questions, or have an alternative method to suggest, feel free to leave a comment.